IT DOESN’T SEEM ALL THAT LONG AGO WHEN I WAS FRESH OUT OF COMMERCIAL PHOTOGRAPHY SCHOOL.

 It wasn’t until my 2nd son was born that I quickly became obsessed with learning how to take portraits.

 I wanted to capture my kids together.
 I wanted to document their childhood with BEAUTIFUL photos – and mine weren’t winning any awards.

 It wasn’t until I started taking more and more photos of my children that I discovered I didn’t know as much as I thought I did.

-Photographing still subjects and busy bodies are two very different concepts, and I was in over my head.
+I quickly learned that photographing still subjects and portraits are two very different concepts, and I was in over my head.

 That’s when I turned to the internet to learn as much as I could so I would be able to capture and document my kid’s lives better than ever.

 It took a lot of effort, but now I feel confident enough to share what helped me become a better photographer (so that maybe it can help you too!).